 Reach the highest point on earth or choose to live out your dream by standing at the foot of Mt.
 Everest (8,848 m).

-For those with sufficient time, a 10-12 day trek through Solu to the Khumbu and the Sagarmatha National Park is an excellent itinerary both in terms of acclimatization and to experience the changing customs, traditions, and lifestyles as you pass through lower altitude settlements to those in the higher altitudes.
+For those with sufficient time, a 10-12 day trek through Solu to the Khumbu and the Sagarmatha National Park is an excellent itinerary both in terms of acclimatization and to observe the changing customs, traditions, and lifestyles as you pass through lower altitude settlements to those in the higher altitudes.

-The Everest region has been valued as the key to evolutionary history of the Earth, and is also a habitat for some rare and endangered species like snow leopard, red panda, Himalayan black bear, musk deer and Himalayan wolves.
+The Everest region has been valued as the key to evolutionary history of the Earth, and is also a habitat for some rare and endangered species like the snow leopard, red panda, Himalayan black bear, musk deer and Himalayan wolves.

 Please visit our trade site for Visit Nepal 2020 notices and all trade updates.

 For participation in Travel Fairs/Sales Missions and Tenders/Quotations, please click here.

 Every effort has been made to ensure accuracy and reliability of the content.
 In case of lapses and discrepancies, revisions and updates will be made.
 Therefore, we request you to approach us via e-mail, social media, phone or in person, for suggestions on revisions and updates where necessary.
 Thank you for support!